ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 end)

 Net:on("authorization", function(event)
-  -- { player_id: string, host: string, port: number, data: string }
+  -- a player on another server needs to be authenticated with this server -- the host and port for the other server is provided with the event for custom response / implementation -- do NOT share identity with other servers, use data for a temporary link between identities without sharing the identity -- { identity: string, host: string, port: number, data: string }
   print(event.identity, event.host, event.port, event.data)
 end)

 Net:on("player_request", function(event)
-  -- { player_id: string, data: string }
+  -- player requests connection to server (only transfers and kicks should occur here) -- { player_id: string, data: string }
   print(event.player_id, event.data)
 end)

 Net:on("player_connect", function(event)
-  -- { player_id: string }
+  -- player connects to the server (good place to setup while the player is loading) -- { player_id: string }
   print(event.player_id)
 end)

 Net:on("player_join", function(event)
-  -- { player_id: string }
+  -- player enters their first area after connecting -- { player_id: string }
   print(event.player_id)
 end)

 Net:on("player_area_transfer", function(event)
+  -- player changes area
   -- { player_id: string }
   print(event.player_id)
 end)